EddM/wifiplug-api/README.md

   * I guess wifiplug.co.uk have their own servers?
 Because I can log in on their own app fine
     * Is wifiplug.co.uk's product is simply a rebranded white-label wifi-enabled smart socket from China?
 Certainly seems that way
   * Did a TCP dump from my iPhone while running their branded app, filtered for ports 225 & 227 to find IP address of wifiplug.co.uk's device configuration servers -- NOTHING was even hinted at about this in their minimal API docs
+  * IP address of this wifiplug.co.uk-specific server is/was 54.217.214.117.
+Not sure if we should be using this IP or some specific domain
   * Surprise, this new server followed the same protocol, and my user existed
     * Could now freely send and receive commands from their server